Galactic bring the funk back to LA with Jelly Joseph & special guests making for a groovy night at The Bellwether

 Lightning in a Bottle 2023 - The Junkyard

-UPDATE (March 2nd): Two days after telling us which artists will play the Grand Artique stage this year, the festival has shared the roster for The Junkyard with Ali Khalili, Armando Kroma and Beau Sebastian leading the way.
+UPDATE (March 2nd): Two days after telling us which artists will play the Grand Artique stage, the festival has shared the roster for The Junkyard with Ali Khalili, Armando Kroma and Beau Sebastian leading the way.
 See who else will be there in the poster above.

 Lightning in a Bottle 2023 - Compass Music